tissue3/cornell_note/JpegNN/progress.md

   - It seems compression rate is most likely to simulates a [skewed normal distribution](https://en.wikipedia.org/wiki/Skew_normal_distribution), though I don't fully understand mean and variance here.

   - Another concern is it's hard to do cross validation/ bucket test for ImagenetV2 since it only has 10 images in each class.
+(Cropping?)

     | ImageNetV2 (jpeg)                   | quality 10                              | quality 15                              |
   | ----------------------------------- | --------------------------------------- | --------------------------------------- |